aman556/tce/docs/site/content/docs/latest/designs/package-operations.md

 make generate-package-metadata CHANNEL=delta REPO_TAG=latest
 ```

 The output of running this task is a directory structure for an [imgpkgBundle](https://carvel.dev/imgpkg/docs/latest/resources/#bundle).
 It contains the Package CRs and an image lock file.
-All the Packge CR's are concatenated together in the same file.
+All the Package CR's are concatenated together in the same file.

 ```txt
 ./addons/repos/generated/delta